Hollywood, County Wicklow: Surroundings

 The Church of Ireland in the village church has a vaulted roof from the 17th century.
 About 3 km northeast of the village is Poulaphouca, where the Liffey cascades in three stages.
 The Poulaphouca Reservoir (also known as Blessington Lakes), which cover about 5000 acre or 20 km^{2}, were formed in the mid-20th century by the building of the Poulaphouca Dam and hydroelectric power station, and today serve the purpose of providing the power and water that supply County Dublin.

 The Bronze Age Piper's Stones, are 3.5 km to the southwest of Hollywood on the N81.
 The site is signposted.

-Hollywood, like its namesake in California, has a connection to the entertainment industry.
-It has provided a setting for several films, including King Arthur, Dancing at Lughnasa, and Michael Collins.
+Dancing at Lughnasa, and Michael Collins.
 An imitation of the iconic Hollywood Sign overlooks the village from a nearby hill.
 It also gave its name to an album by The Voice Squad which was recorded in St Kevin's Church.

+Filming location

+The following films have been filmed in part in the village: